iann0036/tf-cfn-provider/docs/providers/aws/DefaultVpc.md

 **This is an advanced resource**, and has special caveats to be aware of when using it.
 Please read this document in its entirety before using this resource.

-The `aws_default_vpc` behaves differently from normal resources, in that Terraform does not _create_ this resource, but instead "adopts" it into management.
+The `Terraform::AWS::DefaultVpc` behaves differently from normal resources, in that Terraform does not _create_ this resource, but instead "adopts" it into management.

 ## Properties

-TBC
+`EnableDnsSupport` - (Optional) A boolean flag to enable/disable DNS support in the VPC.
+Defaults true.

+`EnableDnsHostnames` - (Optional) A boolean flag to enable/disable DNS hostnames in the VPC.
+Defaults false.

+`EnableClassiclink` - (Optional) A boolean flag to enable/disable ClassicLink for the VPC.
+Only valid in regions and accounts that support EC2 Classic.
+See the [ClassicLink documentation][1] for more information.
+Defaults false.

+`Tags` - (Optional) A mapping of tags to assign to the resource.

 ## Return Values